Skip to content

 }

-The createApiRef<T> function is generic---it ties a type T to a reference string so the dependency injection system knows what type to return:
+The createApiRef<T> function is a generic utility.
+It ties a specific TypeScript type T to a reference string, allowing the dependency injection system to know exactly what type of object it should return when requested by a component.

 // When you call useApi(catalogApiRef), TypeScript knows the return